haseebraza715/portfolio/README.md

 ## License

 This project is open-source and available under the MIT License.
-Feel free to use any code, but please give credit if you are inspired by this project!
+Feel free to use any code, but please give credit if this project inspires you!

 ---

 Thank you for visiting my portfolio!
 I hope you find it informative and engaging.
 Let's connect and create something amazing together!
 ```

-Replace `https://github.com/yourusername/portfolio-website.git` and `https://yourusername.github.io/portfolio-website` with the actual links to your repository and live GitHub Pages site.
-This README provides a structured overview of the portfolio project, with clear sections on how to set it up and contact information for feedback.